Spain to test cut in work hours to boost companies' productivity

+Spain has launched a pilot project to help small and medium sized industrial companies cut the working week by at least half a day without denting salaries in an attempt to boost productivity.

-The companies requesting the aid must design ways to increase productivity that compensate for wage cost overruns, the Industry Ministry said in a press release outlining the 10 million euro plan today.
+The companies requesting the aid must design ways to increase productivity that compensate for wage cost overruns, the Industry Ministry said in a press release outlining the 10 million euro plan.

-These improvements should be implemented within one year, while the company must maintain the programme for at least two years.

-Debate over the so-called 'Scandinavian model', which holds that productivity will rise if working hours are dropped, is not new but it gained traction during the COVID-19 crisis among companies, the public sector and politicians.

 No comments